gem5/website/_pages/contributing.md

 This will give you opportunity to edit the commit message.

-## Pushing to Gerrit
+## Pushing to GitHub

-Pushing to Gerrit will allow others in the gem5 project to review the change to be fully merged into the gem5 source.
+Pushing to GitHub will allow others in the gem5 project to review the change to be fully merged into the gem5 source.

-To start this process, execute:
+To start this process, execute the following in your forked repository:

 ```
-git push origin HEAD:refs/for/develop
+git push origin
 ```

-At this stage you may receive an error if you're not registered to contribute to our Gerrit.
-To resolve this issue:

-1. Create an account at <https://gem5-review.googlesource.com>.
-2. Go to `User Settings`.
-3. Select `Obtain password` (under `HTTP Credentials`).
-4. A new tab shall open, explaining how to authenticate your machine to make contributions to Gerrit.
-Follow these instructions and try pushing again.

-Gerrit will amend your commit message with a `Change-ID`.
-Any commit pushed to Gerrit with this `Change-ID` is assumed to be part of this change.
+In order to have these changes reviewed, now go onto GitHub and create a pull request from your forked repo, onto the gem5-website repo.

 ## Code review

-Now, at <https://gem5-review.googlesource.com>, you can view the change you have submitted (`Your` -> `Changes` -> `Outgoing reviews`).
+Now, at <https://github.com/gem5/gem5/pulls>, you can view the change you have submitted.
 We suggest that, at this stage, you mark the corresponding Jira issue as `In Review`.
-Adding a link to the change on Gerrit as a comment to the issue is also helpful.
+Adding a link to the change on GitHub as a comment to the issue is also helpful.

-Through the Gerrit portal we strongly advise you add reviewers.
+Through the GitHub pull request we strongly advise you add reviewers.
-Gerrit will automatically notify those you assign.
+GitHub will automatically notify those you assign.
 The "maintainers" of the components you have modified should be added as reviewers.
 These should correspond to the tags you included in the commit header. **Please consult [MAINTAINERS.yaml](